kdheepak/blog/content/31-math-puzzles-with-analytical-solutions.md

 ![Binomial coefficients in Pascal's triangle](images/pascaltriangle.svg){ .fullwidth }

-It turns out that this expansion related to the [binomial coefficients](https://en.wikipedia.org/wiki/Binomial_coefficient).
+It turns out that this expansion is related to the [binomial coefficients](https://en.wikipedia.org/wiki/Binomial_coefficient).
 Using this, we can say that, with $x$ drops we can guarantee checking $2^x - 1$ floors.

 # Implementation